 How Do I Book A Telemedicine Appointment?

 If you think that your equine requires veterinary care, please call us on 01332 294929 to speak to our team.
-You will be asked a number of questions, after which our team will decide whether it is an emergency and we need to send a vet to see you, or if a telemedicine consultation is an appropriate option.
+You will be asked a number of questions, after which our team will decide whether it is an emergency.
+If it is we will send a vet to see you, if not then a telemedicine consultation will be offered.

 If you have a visit, please ensure you follow our social distancing guidelines and discuss with us BEFORE the visit if you have any symptoms or are in self isolation, as we will then require someone else to be at the visit.